deavmi/homepage/content/blog/libsnooze_released.md

 _What if we could change that?_ so it didn;'t stay in the runqueue till it was ready to do work?

 In fact, you will see most programs tend to not cap your run queue on a normal desktop if you open up `htop` for example.
 The times it will would be strenuous tasks like compilations etc, those however, are doing _"real work"_ - they just have hardly any I/O (and they definately wouldn't sleep - _why would a compiler sleep_).
+Most processes are waiting for I/O to complete (and there are various uses of this as we will see) or sleeping for a fixed amount of time.

 #### Problem 2: Drawing higher current